kazhala/dotbare/README.md

 ## Why

-It has always been a struggle for me to get started with managing dotfiles using version control, as some other tools like "gnu stow" really scares me off with all the symlinks, until I found out about using git bare repository for managing dotfiles, zero symlinks, minimal setup required and you keep your dotfiles at the location they should be.
+It has always been a struggle for me to get started with managing dotfiles using version control, as some other tools like "GNU stow" really scares me off with all the symlinks, until I found out about using git bare repository for managing dotfiles, zero symlinks, minimal setup required and you keep your dotfiles at the location they should be.

-However, it has always lack some interactive expereince as it does not provide any auto completion on git commands nor file paths by default.
-It is also a pain when migrating the setup over to another system as you will have to manully resolve all the git checkout issues.
+However, it has always lack some interactive experience as it does not provide any auto completion on git commands nor file paths by default.
+It is also a pain when migrating the setup over to another system as you will have to manually resolve all the git checkout issues.

-dotbare solves the above problems by providing a series of scripts starts with a prefix f (e.g. dotbare fadd, dotbare flog etc) that will enable a interactive expereince by processing all the git information from your bare repository and display it through fzf. dotbare also comes with the ability to migrate easily to other systems with one single command without having user to do any extra work.
+dotbare solves the above problems by providing a series of scripts starts with a prefix f (e.g. `dotbare fadd`, `dotbare flog` etc) that will enable a interactive experience by processing all the git information and display it through fzf. dotbare also comes with the ability to integrate with GNU stow or any symlink set up as long as you are using git.
+It is easy to migrate to any system with minimal set up required.

 ## Getting started